Natural Language Processing with Commonsense Knowledge: A Survey: Commonsense Knowledge Bases

 \section{Commonsense Knowledge Bases}

-In this section, we give an overview of some well-known commonsense knowledge bases.
-Different from the lexical resources (such as WordNet~\citep{DBLP:journals/cacm/Miller95}) and factual knowledge bases (such as Wikidata\footnote{\url{https://www.wikidata.org/}}) widely used in natural language processing tasks, commonsense knowledge bases encode knowledge that is usually implicitly stated and considered obvious to most humans.
-In this paper, we do not pay much attention to the former two, but focus mainly on commonsense knowledge bases.
+In this section, we give an overview of well-known commonsense knowledge bases.
+Different from lexical knowledge bases (such as WordNet~\cite{DBLP:journals/cacm/Miller95}) and factual knowledge bases (such as Wikidata~\cite{DBLP:journals/cacm/VrandecicK14}) widely used in natural language processing tasks, commonsense knowledge bases encode knowledge that is usually implicitly stated and considered obvious to most humans.
+Many commonsense knowledge bases are structured as \emph{knowledge graphs} in the form of nodes and edges, where nodes represent entities, and edges represent relationships between entities.
+Others are in the form of a set of \emph{facts/sentences}, expressed in propositional logic (used for symbolic inference) or natural language (used for language model training).
+Table~\ref{tab:knowledge_bases} gives an overview of well-known commonsense knowledge bases.
+Here, we are going to briefly introduce these knowledge bases one by one in their chronological order, denoting the year when its development began and the year when its newest version was published: